theobori-cafe/ansible-playbook/README.md

    main.yml
 ```

-Some services are not restarted at runtime on purpose, because they need administrator configuration like `Uptime-Kuma` or `Joplin`.
+Some services are not restarted at runtime on purpose, because they need administrator configuration like `Uptime-Kuma` or `Nextcloud`.
 If you want to access them, you should do a SSH bridge with OpenSSH.

 ```sh
 ssh \